 Cascada: The German Eurodance Powerhouse

-Cascada is a German Eurodance project that became a global phenomenon in the 2000s.
-The act, fronted by singer Natalie Horler, is best known for its chart-topping single "Everytime We Touch," which achieved multi-platinum success and defined a generation of dance-pop.
+Cascada is a German Eurodance project fronted by singer Natalie Horler, best known for explosive, chart-topping dance anthems.
+Originating from Bonn, the group achieved global fame in the mid-2000s, most notably with their multi-platinum single "Everytime We Touch," which became a defining track of the era.

 Early career